arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 ## Task 1

-Create and test a `Triangle` class which extends the `Polygon` class above to fill out all of its methods.
+Create and test a `Circle` class which extends the `Polygon` class above to fill out all of its methods.
 This class should be **concrete** (i.e. it should not be abtract).

 Then, create an abstract class called `Quadrilateral` which extends the `Polygon` class.
 This `Quadrilateral` class should simply implement a default constructor `public Quadrilateral()` which passes the appropriate number of sides into the `Polygon` constructor with the `super` keyword.
 Then, create two concrete classes `Square` and `Rectangle` which extend `Quadrilateral`.
-Create a minimal client to test `Triangle`, `Square` and `Rectangle`.
+Create a minimal client to test `Circle`, `Square` and `Rectangle`.

 ## Task 2

 Create an extension of the [`Color`](#Color) class called `MutableColor`.
 You should add a mutator method called `setPrimaryComponent` which allows clients to change the private `red`, `green` and `blue` fields.
 Use the corresponding accessor `getPrimaryComponent` as an example.

 Create a client to test your new `MutableColor`.
-(You may want to make the client for after you do the optional task at the end, if you plan to do it, because colors are much more fun to test with a graphical interface).
+You may want to make the client for after you do the optional tasks at the end, if you plan to do them, because colors are much more fun to use with a graphical interface.

 ## Task 3